 PLANT, SEA, LAND: A SUNDAY MENU WORTH SHARING

-While we may not have Simnel cakes to hand, our Sunday menu offers its own reason to gather.
-Served with Greek lemon roast potatoes, warm pita, savoy cabbage, Cretan thyme honey-glazed Chantenay carrots and rich gravy, our Lamb, Beef, Chicken, Mushroom and Sea Bream roasts are inspired by the Ionian landscapes that continue to shape Chef Asimakis Chaniotis’ cooking.
+While we may not have Simnel cakes to hand, our menu offers its own reason to gather.
+Served with Coconut Tzatziki or Jus Gras, our Grilled Lamb Chops and Grilled Beef Sirloin are inspired by the Ionian landscapes that continue to shape Chef Asimakis Chaniotis’ cooking.

 To finish, something sweet to share.
-From Sticky Toffee Pudding – our refined take on a beloved British classic – to Loukoumades, golden Greek doughnuts drizzled with chocolate sauce, hazelnuts and banana, each dessert brings a touch of nostalgia to the table.
+From Milk Chocolate Mousse – our refined take on a beloved classic – to Loukoumades, golden Greek doughnuts drizzled with thyme honey, crushed walnuts and cinnamon, each dessert brings a touch of nostalgia to the table.

 And no celebration is complete without a toast.
 Perhaps the savoury depth of our Sun-Dried Tomato Bloody Mary, created in collaboration with Line, Athens, or a glass of our Myrtos House Rosé from Evia, crafted with respect for the vines and their terroir.